 How To Find Out The Fuel Consumption Using Fleet Monitoring

-If so, then you have already taken the first step towards “fleet monitoring”.
-If not, you will do it here.
+If so, then you have already taken the first step toward “fleet monitoring”.
+And if not, you can learn it here.

-But, a single, randomly selected fuel economy value isn’t going to help you much.
-Because you will not be able to answer the following important questions:
+But a single, randomly selected fuel consumption value won’t help you much, because you can’t answer the following important questions:

 - Is it meaningful and representative?